 More importantly, knowing that my financial future was secure allowed me to make by far the largest financial decision of my young life to date, and reward myself for my 5 years of hard work: (drumroll) My first new car.

-As a long time worshipper at the temple Soichiro Honda, there was never any doubt as which manufacturer I would be patronizing.
+As a long-time worshipper at the temple Soichiro Honda, there was never any doubt as to which manufacturer I would be patronizing.
 The only question was which flavor: Honda or Acura?
 And really, now that I look back, even that wasn’t up for much debate.
-I had been infatuated with the Acura Integra since the first generation model came out in 1986.
+I had been infatuated with the Acura Integra since the first-generation model came out in 1986.
 I even lobbied (unsuccessfully) to get my dad to purchase one for my Mom during one of his many car purchases at the time.